Disclosure

 Do VPNs Stop DDoS Attacks?

-VPNs can stop DDoS attacks, but their effectiveness depends on how they’re set up and the strength of the attack.
-When you use a VPN, your real IP address is hidden and the data you send and receive is encrypted.
-This makes it harder for attackers to target your actual internet connection.
-Instead, they target the VPN server.
+VPNs can help stop DDoS attacks, but it depends on the setup and attack strength.
+When you use a VPN, your real IP address is hidden.
+Your data is also encrypted, making it hard for attackers to find you.
+They usually target the VPN server instead.

-However, if a DDoS attack is powerful enough, it might overwhelm even a VPN server.
-If the VPN server itself goes down, so does your connection.
-But, in many cases, the VPN server can withstand attacks that would otherwise disable a home network connection.
+But, a very strong DDoS attack might overwhelm a VPN server.
+If this happens, your connection will go down.
+Yet, in many cases, a VPN server can handle attacks that would crash a home network.

 Test Your VPN Knowledge – Take A Quiz!